Pathoschild/canimod.github.io/guides/crossplatforming-a-smapi-mod.md

    they're nearly identical.</small>_

-The build scripts include support for [SilVerPLuM](https://github.com/rumangerst/SilVerPLuM) if you edit the entries in the Silverplum directory to match with your mod.
+The build scripts include support for [SilVerPLuM](https://github.com/rumangerst/SilVerPLuM) if you edit the entries in the Silverplum directory to match your mod.
 This is optional.

 ### From Windows
 This isn't supported yet.
 In theory the build scripts just need to be ported to Windows.